kamerynjw/kamerynjw.github.io/seminars/SR-colloquium.md

   **Talk 1: What is type theory?** (1:30pm)

   This talk is an introduction to formal logic and type theory.
 We begin by considering minimal logic, a logical system in which the only compound propositions are of the form $T \rightarrow W$ [$T$ implies $W$].
 We discuss the notions of truth and proof, and, thinking about an efficient way to express proof, reformulate the system into the form of a type theory.
-We then interpret terms of the type theory as programs in a programming language, and discuss one algorithm for "running" these programs that is based on the semantic/categorical properties of our language.
+We then interpret terms of the type theory as programs in a programming language, and discuss one algorithm for "running" these programs that is based on the semantic/categorical properties of our language. [[talk 1 slides]({{ page.url }}whatistypetheory.pdf)]

   **Talk 2: What is a triangle?** (3:30pm)